Delay-induced homoclinic bifurcations in modified gradient bistable systems and their relevance to optimisation: Delay-induced behaviour in systems with two-well potentials

-The basins of attraction of (\ref{dde_whole}), (\ref{eq_safe}) are given in Fig.~\ref{fig_2well_safe_basin} for a range of $\tau$ in the vicinity of the first homoclinic bifurcation.
+The basins of attraction of (\ref{dde_whole}), (\ref{eq_safe}) are given in Fig.~\ref{fig_2well_safe_basin} for a range of $\tau$ in the vicinity of the 1st homoclinic bifurcation.
 The striking feature of this plot is the large basin of attraction of infinity (blue shade), which expands with growing $\tau$.
-Below $\tau 1.53$, in addition to infinity, there are two attractors on different sides of $x^{\mathrm{max}}$, and on the plot we do not distinguish between fixed points and limit cycles.
-At $\tau 1.53$ the red basin of attraction collapses due to the first homoclinic bifurcation, and at $1.53 \tau 2.43$ besides the infinity there is only one attractor around $x_{1}^{\mathrm{min}}$.
-Note, that Fig.~\ref{fig_2well_safe_basin} confirms the suggestion that the basins of attraction are stripy, and therefore the stable manifold of $x^{\mathrm{max}}$ makes several turns around the three fixed points.
-In what follows, we will bear in mind that the infinity is present as some kind of an attractor at all values of $\tau 0$.
-However, when discussing attractors, we will mention only those at finite locations around the fixed points.
+Below the bifurcation point $\tau 1.53$, in addition to infinity, there are two attractors on different sides of $x^{\mathrm{max}}$, and on the plot we do not distinguish between fixed points and limit cycles.
+Due to the 1st homoclinic bifurcation at $\tau 1.53$, the basin of attractor at or near $x_{2}^{\mathrm{min}}$ (red shade) collapses, and at $1.53 \tau 2.43$ besides the infinity there is only one attractor at or near $x_{1}^{\mathrm{min}}$ (green shade).

-Next, consider the second and the third homoclinic bifurcations, which in Fig.~\ref{fig_2well_safe_V_rhs_J_bd}(b) one can hardly distinguish between since they occur at very close values of $\tau$.
-However, their roles are very different, since the second bifurcation creates a large attractor embracing all fixed points (Fig.~\ref{fig_2well_safe_pp}(e)--(h)), whereas the third bifurcation destroys the last local attractor, which is the limit cycle around $x_{1}^{\mathrm{min}}$ (Fig.~\ref{fig_2well_safe_pp}(i)--(l)).
-Within a range $\tau [2.4307,2.4499]$ the local and the global attractors coexist, and the system displays hysteresis, as demonstrated in Fig.~\ref{fig_2well_safe_hom2_left_hyster}.